Skip to Main Content

 Becca Frangos climbed in the dark for some of her lead route © Lena Drapella/IFSC

-Annie Sanders was the first to reach the headwall.
+Sanders was the first to reach the headwall.
 She kept going, falling 6 holds from the top, scoring 76.1 points, and moving into first place with three athletes left to climb.

-Natalia Grossman needed 88 points or more to win the competition due to her lead from the Boulder round.
+Grossman needed 88 points or more to win the competition due to her lead from the Boulder round.
 She slipped near the top of the red section but stopped herself from falling.
 She regained her composure and rested before the headwall.

 She continued to the headwall, reaching the hold worth 88 points four holds from the top and fell going for the next one.
-This score was enough for her to win the gold medal and her Olympic ticket before she reached the ground.
+This score was enough for her to win the gold medal and Olympic ticket before reaching the ground.
+But she did not know she had won and moved over to join the other athletes.

-Brooke Raboutou did not know that Natalia had done enough to win.
-She climbed smoothly and in control.Brooke reached the headwall and still looked unfazed.
+Raboutou did not know that Grossman had done enough to win.
+She climbed smoothly and in control.
+Raboutou reached the headwall and still looked unfazed.

-Brooke Raboutou on the headwall of the lead route as she nears the top.
+Brooke Raboutou on the headwall of the lead route as she nears the top

 She reached the penultimate hold at full stretch but could not get a foot up to launch for the top hold.
 She scored 96 points, enough for the silver medal but not for gold.

-After the podium, Natalia Grossman said, “I feel just so grateful and proud of all the work I have put in.
+After the podium, Grossman said, “I feel just so grateful and proud of all the work I have put in.
 I changed a lot in this past couple of months, in my climbing and in my life, and to see it pay off feels really good.”

 She finished by talking about the moments right after her Lead climb: “My friend Oscar was holding his finger up, like, ‘First!’, and I almost didn’t believe it.
 I wanted to wait until I saw it, just because people tend to say things before they happen… it was a very surreal moment!”